Ynyesto/ynyesto/README.md

 ## Dev portfolio
 This is work in progress.
 Here I will link the different projects I have done as a developer since 2022.

+### Umbrella Research

+In March of 2025 I joined [Umbrella Research](https://github.com/umbrellaresearch/) as a Blockchain Developer to work on MEV-related DeFi strategies.

 ### BitChill